 A Must-Do: Tell a Friend the Time You Expect to Be Back

 Alaskans always tell a trusted person (friend, family, neighbor) where they go, when they go, which way they go, and when they expect to be back.
 When the traveling person is overdue according to the given travel schedule and the traveling person has not reported a delay or change in the travel plans the trusted person initiates a search troop of friends for a wellness check.
 Some save lives, some don’t, and some even don’t find a trace.

 A couple of years ago, a woman traveled with a snow-machine to visit family.
 She never arrived.
 The wellness check didn’t find her nor her vehicle.

 Some time ago, a young couple was on a snow-machine trip over the weekend.
 One of their snow-machines failed.
 They abandoned that snow-machine and continued with the other.
 It had snowed too much for the remaining snow-machine to bring them to the next cottage.
 They built a snow igloo to stay warm and became overdue.
 Their friends found the cabin empty, found the abandoned snow-machine and finally the couple halfway between the cabin and snow-machine and brought them back to safety.

 Do you sometimes hear the call of the wild?

-Focus Alaska is a weekly series here on High Latitude Style.
 Get a subscription to High Latitude Style.

 Photos: G. Kramm

 © 2013-2021 Nicole Mölders | All rights reserved